 Very fast big file splitter inside to split iTunes audio books

 Output file can be CD quality

-Keep chapters of audio books (just for AAC output format)
+Keep chapters of audiobooks (just for AAC format as output)

 Easy to use

 Many consumers know how to burn protected audio books in digital format to CD first then use iTunes to rip it later.
 However, this method wastes CDs and cannot assure the sound quality of converted MP3, AAC, since physical intermedia is used.
 Moreover, burning and ripping take a lot of invaluable time.

 Macsome Audio Book Converter utilizes virtual CD burning technology to simulate the burning and ripping process.
 With this advanced audio format converting mechanism, Macsome Audio Book Converter excellently converts iTunes audio books to MP3 or AAC.
 During the converting process, this iTunes audio books converter encodes MP3, and AAC files with outstanding sound quality, and allows you to strip off the DRM protection, so you can listen to your legally purchased audio books however you'd like.

 An audio book is a recording that is primarily spoken word.
 It is often based on a recording of commercial printed material.
 It is not necessarily an exact audio version of a book.